devesh1011/dromeus/README.md

 ## Run lifecycle

 1. The initiator publishes a draft run specification and invitation.
-2. Four participants join and receive stable node indices.
+2. Three participants join the initiator, forming four fixed nodes with stable node indices.
 3. The initiator seals a canonical manifest with the membership, model, dataset, optimizer, schedule, transport limits, and hashes.
 4. Every node checks the manifest, environment, dataset, and initial checkpoint.